Will Deer Eat Sweet Feed? The Mystery of Sweet Feed Consumption

 Sweet feed is a mixture of grains, such as corn, oats, and molasses, that is commonly fed to livestock.
 It has a sweet aroma and is often used as a treat for horses.
 Deer, on the other hand, are herbivores that primarily graze on plants and foliage.

-Read More Do Deer Eat Lantana?
-Growing Gorgeous Flowers without Worrying about Deer
+Read More Do Deer Eat Celosia Flowers?

 While they may nibble on certain types of feed in search of nutrients, it is unlikely that they would consume sweet feed as a staple part of their diet.
 Deer are more likely to forage for natural food sources, such as grass, leaves, and buds.